tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 data StagedError = StagedError String String
 ```

-The two string arguments are a bit of a shame, and easy to be confused, but
+Unfortunately, the two arguments are easily confused,
+but
-the first will be the name of the stage, and the second will be a string representation
+the first will be the name of the stage, and the second will be the
-of the error that the stage produced.
+error produced by a given stage, already converted to a `String`.

 We want to be able to transform `Either ThisStageError ThisStageInput` to use this
 error convention, so let's create: